Potato3852/HSE_learning/README.md

-# HSE_learning
+# HSE_learning and SFU_learning
-mini-programs about C, algorithms and etc.
+mini-programs about C, C#, algorithms and etc.

+RMSEMPAI hate C#.

 If you want to change any programs?
 --Don't do anything.